FlowFuse/website/src/handbook/development/ab-testing.md

 #### Trend

-If you are purely interested in the raw number of a partcular event taking place, then you'll want a Trend Experiment, e.g:
+If you are purely interested in the raw number of a particular event taking place, then you'll want a Trend Experiment, e.g:

 ![Screenshot from PostHog showing a "Trend" Experiment](../images/screenshots/ph-experiment-trend.png "Title")